Abu-Hijleh/COSC310_A3/README.md

 - **Corpus**: Contains a compilation of questions and responses that Nova uses to converse with the user
 - **Preprocessor**: This section is in charge of formatting the user input into a more readable format for the system
 - **Processor**: This section takes the preprocessed data and tries to match it with its accurate response
-- **Main**: This section introduces the user, take their input and manages how the program executes
+- **Main**: This section introduces the user, takes their input, generates the GUI, and manages how the program executes
 - **norm_punc**: This section was taken from the Phrasal library.
 It normalizes sentences by removing elements such as special characters, extra spaces and apostrophes.

 `Corpus` --> `Preprocessor` --> `Processor` --> `Main`